HumaRobotics/rosbash/README.md

-    cm     # Finds the root folder of your workspace, run catkin_make and comes back to current folder rosrefresh    # Rebuilds the index of packages in your workspace (useful if your packages are not seen) urdfshow baxter.urdf     # Display the URDF model in the GUI
+    cm     # Finds the root folder of your workspace, run catkin_make and comes back to current folder rosrefresh    # Rebuilds the index of packages in your workspace (useful if your packages are not seen) urdf_show baxter.urdf     # Display the URDF model in the GUI xacro_show baxter.xacro     # Generates the URDF from XACRO and display it in GUI

 ### Robot-specific commands